Meet Our Staff

 Dr. Mishock received his Bachelor’s degree from Slippery Rock University, his Master’s in Physical Therapy from the Univeristy of Pittsburgh, his Doctorate in Physical Therapy from Temple University, and his Doctorate in Chiropractic from the National College of Chiropractic in 1996.

 Following his passion and dream, Dr. Mishock opened his first physical therapy practice, New Hanover Physical Therapy, in 2005.
 In 2006 the name was changed to Mishock Physical Therapy & Associates.
 This was shortly followed by the opening of two more clinics: Skippack in 2006 and Barto in 2007.
 In 2008 he also opened up a physical therapy clinic for the residents at Sanatoga Ridge Community, a 55 + living center located in Pottstown, PA.
-Most recently he opened his fourth clinic in Phoenixville in the Spring of 2011.
+The Phoenixville office opened in the Spring of 2011 followed by Spring Valley YMCA, Limerick in 2012 and Stowe in 2014.

 Over the years, Dr. Mishock has co-authored research articles on orthopaedic physical therapy and rehabilitation.
 Furthermore, he has been active in providing post graduate teaching seminars to physical therapists on a variety of orthopaedic/sports medicine related topics.